2021 Texas Tech Red Raiders football team: Game summaries

-vs. Houston (Texas Kickoff)
+Vs. Houston (Texas Kickoff)

 This was Texas Tech's second appearance in the Texas Kickoff game, with the team's first appearance being a 27–47 loss to Ole Miss in 2018.

 Houston received the opening kickoff, starting the drive at its own 25-yard line.
 The Cougars would drive down the field, capping the drive off with a 1-yard run from Clayton Tune.
 On the ensuing kickoff, Houston attempted an onside kick and recovered it.
-The Cougars would score another touchdown, this time with a 23-yard pass from Tune to Nathaniel Dell to go up 14–0 following Dalton Witherspoon's kick.
+The Cougars would score another touchdown, this time with a 23-yard pass from Tune to Tank Dell to go up 14–0 following Dalton Witherspoon's kick.
 The Cougars would kick it off this time, giving Texas Tech's offense its first drive of the game.
 The Red Raiders made it down to the Houston 2-yard line, but running back Xavier White fumbled the ball and was recovered by Donavan Mutin for Houston.
 Houston would go three-and-out on its next drive, punting the ball away.
-On the next play, running back Tahj White ripped off a 41-yard run for a touchdown.
+On the next play, running back Tahj Brooks ripped off a 41-yard run for a touchdown.
 On the Cougars' following offensive play, Tune was intercepted by Reggie Pearson Jr.

 After being down 7–21 at halftime, Texas Tech scored 31 unanswered points in the 2nd half for a 38–21 victory.
 The Red Raiders' defense picked off Houston quarterback Clayton Tune four times, including a pick six touchdown.